serene-panini/elevate-english/content/posts/books-post.md

 Reading is a super effective way to improve your vocabulary.
 But, it can be incredibly frustrating if you start with a hard book.
 I’ve been there with French.
 One time I tried to read the classic “Le Comte de Monte-Cristo” but I had to get out my phone and translate a word every few lines!
 Not an enjoyable experience.
 The main problem is that classic, “literary” books are often written in really old-fashioned language.
 No one speaks like that in real life.

 So put down the Dickens and Austen for now (though they are amazing, you should definitely read them someday!)
-I’m going to tell you about 10 great books for English learners.
+I’m going to tell you about five great books for English learners.
 Simple language?
 Check.
 Interesting story?
 Check.
 Only for kids?
 Nope!

 _English Reading Level: B2 and above.
 For A2-B1, try [short stories](https://learnenglish.britishcouncil.org/general-english/stories) and [daily news.](https://engoo.com/app/daily-news)_